-In 2005, direct contact was made with 376 homeowners and program information was provided to 657 other homes.
+In 2006, direct contact was made with 288 homeowners and program information was provided to 635 other homes.
 All homes were provided with a Home Flood Protection guide at a minimum.
-The Home Flood Display was presented and manned at four home supply centres with a total of 549 visitors.
-Over 300 Home Flood Information Kits were handed out or mailed to residents in 2005.
-There were 44 site visits conducted at the request of residents.
+The Home Flood Display was presented and manned at four home supply centres with a total of 163 visitors.
+124 Home Flood Information Kits were handed out or mailed to residents in 2006.